Kuqow/ethernaut-solutions-kuqow/24. Puzzle Wallet/Solution.md

 But we can bypass this protection if we **"pack"** one deposit inside another `multicall`

-## Let's sum up all the actions required together, we will only used web3 js commands :
+## Let's sum up all the actions required together, we will only use web3 js commands :

 ### 1. Claim ownership of `PuzzleWallet` contract by changing `pendingAdmin` value to the player's address